1BobC/PatsBlockChain/README.md

 "1:25:30 start Scalability"
 "Recap at 1:28:18 and now for some CODE 1:29.36" "Watch video from 1:29.36 until ready to run something!
-And continue watching from 1:49:23"
+And continue watching from 1:49:23" "At 1:56:59 and will continue for explanations BUT will create NEW project using Nethereum Documentation which shows how to do it in VSCode!!!
+See NethereumCodeGenDemo"